 Choose Your Channel

 The platforms you position your ads on, should allow you to be specific enough to identify your target audience to push the message you want to convey.
-If you’re targeting a business consumer, chances are the Forbes might be more appropriate than Facebook.
+If you’re targeting a business consumer, chances are Linkedin might be more appropriate than Facebook.

 You want to focus your budget and effort on a channel that works best for you instead of wasting it on one that doesn’t have enough potential for high number of click-throughs.
 Then again, multiple channels work best if you want to consider multivariate testing on different types of channels based on your theories, and the time of day your target audience would interact with those native channels.